Egzonag/laravel-payment-gateway/README.md

-Laravel Payment Service
+# Payment Service

-A payment service built with Laravel, designed to handle payment processing seamlessly.
-This service integrates with popular payment gateways (Stripe) and provides functionality for charging and refunding transactions.
+A robust payment service built with Laravel, designed to handle payment processing seamlessly.
+This service integrates with popular payment gateways (e.g., Stripe) and provides functionality for charging and refunding transactions.

-Features:
-Supports multiple payment methods.
+## Features

+- **Multiple Payment Methods**: Supports various payment options to enhance flexibility.
-Simple API for charging and refunding orders.
+- **Simple API**: Provides an easy-to-use API for charging and refunding orders.
-Customizable payment processing logic.
+- **Customizable Logic**: Tailor the payment processing to fit your application's specific needs.
-Unit tests for reliability and maintainability.
+- **Unit Tests**: Comprehensive unit tests ensure reliability and maintainability.
-Ideal for e-commerce applications and any system requiring secure and efficient payment processing.